outfox/fennecs/www/cookbook/appetizers/HelloWorld.md

 ## Defining Components

 First, we define a simple `Name` component to store a string value.
-And let's sprinkle on a little 💫*raffinésse*💫 with implicit conversion operators!
+And let's sprinkle on a little 💫 *raffinésse* 💫 with implicit conversion operator!

 ```csharp
 internal readonly struct Name(string value)